Nightara/Bomberman/README.md

 We will create one separate branch for every agent, no agent runs in the main branch.
-Most agents will also require certain environments to test them in, so maybe we can create environments in main to share them with each other?
+Most agents will also require certain environments to test them in, so maybe we can create environments in main to share them with each other.

+## Usage

+Please use the mind_puppets agents and other agent we used for training using q-learning is inside the folder My_code

 ## How to run